circle2jt/ymlr/README.md

       trailing: true          # Specify invoking on the trailing edge of the timeout.
 Default is true
       leading: false          # Specify invoking on the leading edge of the timeout.
 Default is false
       maxWait: 2s             # The maximum time func is allowed to be delayed before it's invoked.
+      autoRemove: true        # Auto remove it when reached the event.
+Default is false.
     runs:
       - echo: Do this when it's free for 1s